Walkthrough written by Icy Comet & Slanted Fish

 Your Poptropican will soar into the air, over the bar, and down on the other side.
 If you do that right, then you should get in first.

 In Octopus Volleyball, you play volleyball against an octopus – bet you didn’t see that coming – and the goal is to get six points before it does.
 The game begins when the octopus serves to you from across the net, and you have to volley it back and forth, being careful not to drop it on your side (a point is awarded whenever the ball drops on the other side).
-To get the ball high enough so it goes over the net, hit it with your forehead (not your face) and aim for the back side of the octopus where he can’t reach with his tentacles fast enough.
+To get the ball high enough so it goes over the net, hit it with your the front tip of your head (not your face) and aim for the back side of the octopus where he can’t reach with his tentacles fast enough.

 The angle the ball bounces off of you is based entirely on where it hits you.
 If it hits the front of you, it’ll bounce forward.
 If it lands on top of your head, it will bounce straight into the air.
 And if it hits the back of you, it’ll bounce backward.
 The key is to try to position yourself in such a way that you’ll bounce the ball at a angle that is hard for the octopus to defend.